-- 2.1.1 The chart (Appendix 1) illustrates the grading structure.
-The grading structure has 12 grades.
+- 2.1.1 The grading structure has 12 grades.
 The first two grades have fixed salary points. (see point 2.1.1.1.)
 The remaining grades allow progression by steps (known as increments) within each grade.
 The grades are numbered from 1 (the lowest) to 12 (the highest).
 Down the left hand side of the chart are the figures showing the minimum and maximum points for each grade.
 For instance, grade 1 show up to 300 points.
 This means if you have a job evaluation score up to and including 300 points you will be placed within this grade for your basic salary. - 2.1.1.1 The Council has adopted the Living Wage with effect from 1st December 2013.
-The Council's hourly rates for Grade 1 and 2 respectively fell below the Living Wage.
-In line with other Councils that had adopted Living Wage, the Council agreed to adopt the Living Wage by inserting and maintaining an additional spinal point at the level of the Living Wage for all employees whose evaluated grade fell below this level. - 2.1.2 Heads of Service, who have, 741 points or more, willhave been placed oin grade 12 and will be subject to the JNC for Chief Officers National Agreement (Blue Book).
-Other Heads of Service with less than 741 points will be subject to the NJC for Local Government Employees (Green Book).
-Further details of senior managers pay is provided in Appendix Two. - 2.1.3 There will be no multi-graded posts.
-Movement to another grade means a move into a higher evaluated job. - 2.1.4 Funding for the new pay structure has been made assuming that employees will progress through increments, and budgets will be adjusted to reflect this.
-Any changes to jobs will need to be agreed with the relevant Assistant Director Head of Service and re-evaluated prior to implementation of any changes.
+In line with other Councils that had adopted Living Wage, the Council agreed to adopt the Living Wage by inserting and maintaining an additional spinal point at the level of the Living Wage for all employees whose evaluated grade fell below this level. - 2.1.2 Assistant Directors, who have, 741 points or more, will be placed on grade 12 and will be subject to the JNC for Chief Officers National Agreement (Blue Book).
+Other Assistant Directors with less than 741 points will be subject to the NJC for Local Government Employees (Green Book). - 2.1.4 Funding for the new pay structure has been made assuming that employees will progress through increments and budgets will be adjusted to reflect this.
+Any changes to jobs will need to be agreed with the relevant Assistant Director and re-evaluated prior to implementation of any changes.
 Any changes which result in a change in grade will need to be agreed by the Chief Executive Officer and Council where necessary.
 For full details see the Grading Review Procedure - 2.1.5 You can determine your hourly/weekly rate of pay as follows: